 What is Open Access Publishing?

-- Hybrid OA is an immediately freely available article, published on a website of a traditional publisher.
-This means that the author has paid a fee in order to make the article freely available.
+- Hybrid OA is an article published in a license based journal, but the author pays a fee in order to make the article freely available on the publishers website.

 - OA gives increased visibility, which leads to more downloads, more reads, more citations and more impact

 - Publicly financed research is available also to business life and the general public, and can thereby drive innovation.

 - OA contributes to global eqality by making it possible to access research, also for developing countries with limited resources to licensed databases.